 Enrichment, Leadership and Skill Building (ELS) Service Area Strategy

-The Service Learning Strategy is designed to provide opportunities for youth and disconnected TAY to practice civic engagement by linking learning with active engagement in their communities.
-Service Learning programs will provide project based activities that foster civic engagement beyond traditional community service with the goal of transforming both the participant and the communities where they reside.
-Participants will conceive, plan, implement and evaluate service learning projects that produce concrete community impact.
-The Service Learning Strategy differs from the Youth Leadership, Engagement and Organizing Strategy in that programming in this strategy is intended to primarily be led by adult staff rather than youth participants.
-Service Learning programs target elementary, middle and high school youth as well as disconnected TAY and can include a range of project topics.
+The Service Learning Strategy is designed to provide opportunities for elementary, middle and high school youth and disconnected TAY to practice civic engagement by linking learning with active engagement in their communities.
+Service Learning programs provide project based activities that foster civic engagement beyond traditional community service with the goal of transforming both the participant and the communities where they reside.
+Participants conceive, plan, implement and evaluate service learning projects that produce concrete community impact.

 DCYF allocated $1,862,000 in annual funding to ten programs across ten agencies for the Service Learning Strategy.